brillout-test/repage-test/docs/usage.md

 Note how we add the `@repage/renderer-react` plugin by adding it to the page object's `plugins` array.
 We can also add plugins globally as we will see in the next code snippet.

-Now that we have defined some page objects, let's add them to a repage object we create.
+Now that we have defined some page objects, let's create a repage object and add our page objects to it.

 ~~~js
 // /example/common.js